outseta/xano-outseta/readme.md

 ### Pre-requisites

-Before using this library, you need to set up both Outseta and Xano for seamless integration.
+Before using this library, you need to set up both Outseta and Xano accounts.

 1. Ensure you have an Outseta account and taken note of your Outseta sub-domain.
 Outseta will handle user authentication and provide access tokens that this library uses to sync with Xano.

 2. Ensure you have a installed the Outseta Extension in Xano from the Xano Marketplace.
 The setup creates the necessary endpoints in your Xano workspace to handle the exchange of the Outseta access token for the Xano auth token.
 Make sure the exchange endpoint path match the path specified in your usage of this library.

-### Step 1: Include Prerequisites
+### Step 1: Setup Outseta and Xano

-You need to include the Outseta and Xano script in the `head` element of your HTML file.
+First step is to include the Outseta and Xano scripts:

 ```html
 <!-- Outseta Configuration -->